lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ## The agenda

 1. Django in 2020
-2. Django, multi-tenancy & you
+2. Django, multi-tenancy and you
 3. The challanges ahead
     - The active tenant
-    - Database, models & managers
+    - Database, models and managers
-    - Routing requests to tenants
+    - Requests and URL reversing
     - The scope of everything else
-    - Cross-tenant security
 4. Yet another package for this

 ---